neon-softhamster/slitphoto/README.md

 ## Install

-You have **two options** here: to download pre-prepared files for your system from this source (easy way) **or** you can clone this repository, install all required libraries and run .py file derectly (more complicated way).
+You have **two options** here: to download pre-prepared files for your system (easy way) **or** you can clone this repository, install all required libraries and run .py file derectly (more complicated way).

 ### Easy way

-Download zip-folder for your system, than unpack wherever you want and run .exe file if you are using Windows or run ./executable_file_name on Linux.
+Download [zip-folder](https://drive.google.com/file/d/1s1wD6B3BcZGrnxPjiyfwsvy7TBHLlXYq/view?usp=sharing) for your system, than unpack wherever you want and run .exe file if you are using Windows or run ./executable_file_name on Linux.
 On Linux it may be necessary to make the file executable like this:

 ```sh